artdevgame/budgie/README.md

 A simple personal budgeting tool, inspired by [YNAB](https://www.youneedabudget.com/).

+> 🚧 &nbsp; 👷 &nbsp; 🚧 &nbsp;
+>
-🚧 Work is in progress / under construction.
+> Work is in progress / under construction.
 This is a hobby project and I'm only working on it occassionally.
 You're welcome to browse the code and follow along but it won't be complete for a while.

 ## Why?